thorrak/fermentrack/docs/source/about.rst

 All Fermentrack installations require the following:

+**For Raspberry Pi-based Installations:**
-* Raspberry Pi Zero, Zero W, 2 B, or 3 /w Internet Connection
+* Raspberry Pi 2B, 3, 4, 400, (or newer) /w Internet Connection
-* Fresh Raspbian install (Buster or later)
+* Raspberry Pi OS (Raspbian) install (Buster or later)
+* 2GB of free space available

+.. note:: Fermentrack does NOT support installing to armv6-based Pis (e.g. Pi Zero, Pi Zero W, Pi 1).

+**For x86/x64-based Installations:**
+* A Debian Buster or later-based-OS (e.g. Ubuntu, Debian, RPi OS for x86)
-* 1GB of free space available
+* 2GB of free space available

 Additionally, a Bluetooth receiver is required for `Tilt Hydrometer`_ support.
+(For Raspberry Pi installations, the adapter built into a Pi 3+ is sufficient)

 Getting Started with Fermentrack
 ---------------------------------